Creating and Running Koa.js Projects with ServBay

 servbay-koa-app

-project root, install Koa.js and its type definitions (if working with TypeScript):bashnpm install koa # If using TypeScript, install the type definitions # npm install @types/koa --save-dev
+, use npm to install Koa.js and its type definitions (if using TypeScript):bashnpm install koa # If you use TypeScript, install type definitions: # npm install @types/koa --save-dev

 1